 For most traditional home infusion therapy services, CareSource PASSE may not require participating preferred providers to submit prior authorization requests.

 If you are not a participating preferred provider, you must submit a prior authorization request before rendering home infusion therapy services.
-Check the Authorization Requirements for Medications Under the Medical Benefit (coming soon) to determine if a prior authorization is required for the medication.
+Check the Authorization Requirements for Medications Under the Medical Benefit to determine if a prior authorization is required for the medication.

 Pharmacy Claims Submission

 Please visit the ESI Pharmacy Portal for claims information, including:

 - Payer sheet

 Paper claim submission requirements can be found here.

 For questions regarding filling a prescription, please contact Express Scripts toll free at 1-800-922-1557 for the general pharmacy help desk or at 1-800-716-2939 for the dedicated CareSource PASSE line.
 These lines are answered 24 hours a day, 7 days a week.